-While on my way to class, I was listening to the Chasing Joy Podcast, the topic was women and their relationship to diets and body image.
+While on my way to class, I listened to a podcast, the topic was women and their relationship to diets and body image.

 This subject has been on my mind for a while, as I recently evaluated how far I’ve come in my own disturbing path with an eating disorder and body image issues.

 Talking about this has been something I’ve gone back and forth with, as one; I’m generally a very private person when it comes to many aspects of my life.
 And two, it requires me to be vulnerable, something I struggle with (I was raised in a family where you keep your feelings and struggles and always present yourself as strong).

 Which brings me to one of the reasons that motivated me to this blog.
 How many other people feel the same way?
 I can’t be alone in this.
 If there’s anything I’ve learned from years in and out of therapy (another thing my family never understood), it’s that we’re never alone in our struggles.
 There’s always someone out there who can relate.

 In my teens (and I’m pretty sure a lot of teens do this), I compared myself to every girl who seemed to have it all, above all, a “perfect” body.
 This led me down a destructive path, I truly believed that the only way to a “perfect” body was by restricting food, binging and occasionally even vomiting.